What They Price

 AI compute is becoming a tradable commodity.

-Compute futures are emerging financial contracts designed to price and hedge the future cost of AI compute - especially high-end GPU capacity used for training, inference, and cloud infrastructure.
+Compute futures are emerging financial contracts designed to price and hedge the future cost of AI compute - especially high-end GPU capacity used for model training, model serving, and cloud infrastructure.

 As AI demand grows, compute is starting to behave less like a simple technology expense and more like a scarce industrial commodity.
 ComputeTape tracks the shift from opaque GPU availability and cloud pricing toward transparent benchmarks, forward curves, hedging tools, and eventually a real market for compute capacity.